VictorGoic0/The-Gauntlets-Designer/api/README.md

 A: No, Firebase is optional.
 The agent will return actions even if Firebase writes fail.

 **Q: How do I add a new tool?**
-A: Add the tool definition to `app/agent/tools.py` and update the system prompt in `app/agent/prompts.py`.
+A: Add the tool to `app/agent/langchain_tools.py` using the `@tool` decorator, then update the system prompt in `app/agent/prompts.py`.
+See "Adding New Tools" section above.

 **Q: How do I modify the system prompt?**
 A: Edit `SYSTEM_PROMPT` in `app/agent/prompts.py`.
 See comments in that file for guidance.